 - Diet management

 Diet management can be very useful and is the obvious place to start.
 If your vet has confirmed that diet is the cause of the problem, there are several things that you can do.
 One quite simple approach is to reduce the amount of fiber and soy in your cat’s diet.
 You will probably have to switch brands to achieve this.
 However, changing from one cat food to another is not something that you can do quickly because that can cause additional problems.
 It needs to be done gradually over a period of a few weeks.
 This gives your cat’s digestive system time to adjust.
 Start by mixing a small portion of the new food with the old food.
 The next day, add a little more of the new food and a little less of the old food.
 Carry on doing this until you have completely changed over to the new food.
+For more options, check out our detailed review of high fiber cat food.

 - Feeding adjustments

 Another approach is to deter your cat from overeating by offering smaller meals and feeding more frequently.
 This will stop your cat from getting too hungry and gulping their food and over-eating.
 An automatic food dispenser can help when you want to do this but are away from home for long periods.
 In households where there is more than one cat, it would be a good idea to feed them alone.
 When cats feel that they are competing for food, they will eat too fast and are likely to overeat.
+Take a look at our review of automatic cat feeders for more info.

 The tests that your vet has carried out may indicate that your cat has a food allergy.
 You need to find out what the offending food is and eliminate it completely from your cat’s diet.
 Often, vets will recommend that cats start on a hypoallergenic food trial.
 This is a great way of determining if a food allergy is the cause of the symptoms.